LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 The risk though is if we have any errors they can propagate quite quickly.

-If CoPilot creates a wrong formula to assess some data, imagine if we don't catch up and we use CoPilot to create a chart off poor data and again use AI to create a slidedeck and a draft email which goes out to our team.
+If Copilot creates a wrong formula to assess some data, imagine if we don't catch up and we use Copilot to create a chart off poor data and again use AI to create a slidedeck and a draft email which goes out to our team.

 So with each step of this data lifecycle, we'll need to check our work.